ashtonkbailey/LitLove/README.md

 In the project directory, run:
 ### `npm install`

 In order to run locally you will also need to apply for a GoogleBooksAPI (Public API access) key [here](https://developers.google.com/books/docs/v1/using#APIKey) and a TasteDiveAPI key [here](https://tastedive.com/account/signin?next=%2Faccount%2Fapi_access).
-These keys should live in files called googleAPI.js and tasteDiveAPI.js (respectively) in the src/utils directory.
+These keys should live in files called googleAPI.js (as `const googleKey`) and tasteDiveAPI.js (as `const tDKey`) in the src/utils directory.

 Then in the project directory, run:
 ### `npm start`